ibexa/documentation-developer/docs/getting_started/install_using_ddev.md

 To run an existing project, you'll need to

-1. configure the DDEV project
+1. Configure the DDEV project.
-1. start the DDEV project
+1. Start the DDEV project.
-1. add Composer authentication
+1. Add Composer authentication.
-1. install dependencies packages using Composer
+1. Install dependencies packages with Composer.
-1. populate the contents, which could be
+1. Populate the contents, which could mean:
-    - getting a clean database using ddev `php bin/console ibexa:install ibexa-<edition>` then adding some data using [Ibexa data migration](../content_management/data_migration/importing_data.md)
+    - getting a clean database with ddev `php bin/console ibexa:install ibexa-<edition>` and adding some data with [Ibexa data migration](../content_management/data_migration/importing_data.md), or
-    - injecting a dump using [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) and copying related binary files into `public/var`
+    - injecting a dump with [`ddev import-db`](https://ddev.readthedocs.io/en/latest/users/usage/commands/#import-db) and copying related binary files into `public/var`.

 The following example run an already [version-controlled project](install_ibexa_dxp.md#add-project-to-version-control) and have the right content structure (but no content):